-Who needs a Study Permit?
+Who Needs a Canadian Study Permit?

 All international students who want to study in Canada and who need a visitor visa or an eTA to enter Canada must get a student visa and permit.
 The permit in itself does not allow you to enter Canada, but coupled with a visitor visa or eTA, it gives you permission to start your studies.

 However, there are some groups of people who might not need a study permit to study in Canada if they are in certain situations, such as:

 - If your study program is less than 6 months in Canada, you will only need a visitor visa or eTA, but not a study permit on the condition that you complete the program in 6 months or less.
 If you cannot complete the short program in 6 months, then you will need a study permit.

 - If you are a family or staff member of a foreign representative to Canada who is accredited by the Global Affairs Canada, then you do not need a study permit.